 We prepared Chicago’s Opportunity Youth for the hiring event with mock interview sessions and helped them polish their crucial career readiness abilities with our P.O.W.E.R.
 Skills curriculum.
 Many of the young adults who attended these training, like 23 12 months-antique Kymonee Cannon, secured more than one job gives.

-We worked with Skill Scout, a local Chicago talent platform, and was disrupted to increase hands-on sports tailor-made to every organization’s open positions.
-This progressive interviewing format allowed applicants to really revel in what every role demanded whilst additionally permitting agencies to assess the abilities and competencies of every candidate.
+We worked with Skill Scout, a local Chicago talent platform, and were disrupted to increase hands-on sports tailor-made to every organization’s open positions.
+This progressive interviewing format allowed applicants to revel in what every role demanded, whilst additionally permitting agencies to assess the abilities and competencies of every candidate.
 The result became a more effective hiring fit.
 “I cherished the Skill Scout thing.
-It turned into truly beneficial and helped set the expectancies of the jobs,” shared Kymonee.
+It turned into truly beneficial and helped set the expectations of the jobs,” shared Kymonee.

 Related Articles :